 Tim Sharp is Executive Director of the American Choral Directors Association, the world’s largest association of choral conductors, students, scholars, composers, and choral industry representatives.
 Dr. Sharp has pursued an aggressive agenda of strategic planning and progressive initiatives to keep the American Choral Directors Association energized and relevant in the 21st century.
 He represents choral activity in the United States to the International Federation for Choral Music, and appears regularly as guest conductor and clinician throughout the world.

-Tim is in his fifth season as Artistic Director of the Tulsa Oratorio Chorus, Tulsa, OK, where critics have characterized his performances as having “stunning power” and “great passion and precision”.
+Tim is in his sixth season as Artistic Director of the Tulsa Oratorio Chorus, Tulsa, OK, where critics have characterized his performances as having “stunning power” and “great passion and precision”.
 In 2011, Sharp served as Principal Guest Conductor at the International Festival of the Aegean in Syros, Greece, where the TOC was the featured chorus in the production of Verdi’s La Traviata, and performed Rachmaninov’s All Night Vigil at St. Nicholas Greek Orthodox Church.
 Tim returned to Carnegie Hall in November of 2012 for the fifth time conducting Vaughan Williams’ Hodie in a choral concert with John Rutter.
 This year he made his Alice Tully Hall debut conducting Handel's Messiah.